MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-angular-auth-code.md

 ## Add scopes and delegated permissions

-The Microsoft Graph API requires the *User.Read* scope to read a user's profile.
+The Microsoft Graphs API requires the *User.Read* scope to read a user's profile.
 The *User.Read* scope is added automatically to every app registration.
 Other APIs for Microsoft Graph, and custom APIs for your back-end server, might require other scopes.
-For example, the Microsoft Graph API requires the *Mail.Read* scope in order to list the user's email.
+For example, the Microsoft Graphs API requires the *Mail.Read* scope in order to list the user's email.

 As you add scopes, your users might be prompted to provide extra consent for the added scopes.